U.S. News Rankings

 Texas Christian University is a private institution that was founded in 1873.
 It has a total undergraduate enrollment of 8,456, its setting is suburban, and the campus size is 277 acres.
 It utilizes a semester-based academic calendar.
 Texas Christian University's ranking in the 2014 edition of Best Colleges is National Universities, 82.
 Its tuition and fees are $36,590 (2013-14).

-Texas Christian University is the biggest religious university associated with the Disciples of Christ Christian Church and is open to students of any faith.
-There are about 20 religious organizations for students to join, among about 200 others.
-Greek life is a popular option, with close to 40 percent of the student body involved in about 30 fraternities and sororities.
-Freshmen and sophomores must live on campus, unless they are older than 21 or commute from a parent’s home.
+Texas Christian University is the biggest religious university associated with the Christian Church (Disciples of Christ) and is open to students of any faith.
+There are more than 20 religious organizations for students to join, among more than 200 others.
+Greek life is a popular option, with close to 40 percent of the student body involved in more than 30 fraternities and sororities.
+Freshmen and sophomores must live on campus, unless they are older than 21 or commute from a parent's home.
 The Horned Frog sports teams are members of the NCAA Division I Big XII Conference and are especially competitive in football.
 The unusual mascot is a small lizard and is also the official state reptile of Texas.
-Volunteer activities are a particularly big draw for students, and the school’s Center for Community Involvement & Service-Learning coordinates excursions like trips to Mexico over spring break.
+Volunteer activities are a particularly big draw for students, and the school’s Center for Community Involvement & Service-Learning coordinates excursions like service trips over spring break.
 The campus is about five miles from downtown Fort Worth, a historic area that still has an Old West feel.
 Students can check out live bull riding shows at Billy Bob’s, a restaurant that is billed as the world’s largest honky-tonk, or catch a rodeo at the Cowtown Coliseum.
 Dallas is about 35 miles away.

 The university is affiliated with the Brite Divinity School, a theological seminary.
-The university has its own specialty study abroad programs in London; Florence; and Seville, Spain and coordinates with other schools for students wishing to study elsewhere.
-Notable alumni include Chris Klein, an actor in the "American Pie" series, and Rod Roddy, a former announcer on "The Price is Right."
+The university has its own specialty study abroad programs in London; Florence, Italy; and Seville, Spain, and coordinates with other schools for students wishing to study elsewhere.
+Notable alumni include journalist Bob Schieffer and Rod Roddy, a former announcer on "The Price is Right."